 Details of the Rhinoplasty Procedure

 Dr. Tong can perform the Rhinoplasty procedure under two types of anesthesia: general anesthesia or IV sedation (twilight) anesthesia.
-During the time you are under general anesthetic, you will be asleep and completely unaware of your surroundings.
-If you are under twilight anesthesia, you may be aware that you are undergoing surgery from time to time during the procedure, but should feel no pain.
-Your surgery is conducted in the private surgery centre within the medical complex where Dr. Tong’s plastic surgery office is also located, in Yorkville.
+Patients under general anesthesia are asleep and entirely unaware of their surroundings for the duration of the procedure, while patients under twilight anesthesia may be aware that they are undergoing surgery from time to time during the procedure. patients should feel little if any pain or discomfort.
+Surgery is conducted in a private surgery centre within walking distance of Dr. Tong’s plastic surgery office, also located in Yorkville.

-Dr. Tong starts your Rhinoplasty by making small nasal incisions and exposing the underlying nasal cartilage and bone.
+To begin the open Rhinoplasty procedure, Dr. Tong makes small nasal incisions to expose the underlying nasal cartilage and bone.
 Maneuvers are then performed as needed in order to remove the hump, refine and elevate the tip, decrease (or increase) the projection, and reduce the width of the nose.
 The surgical maneuvers vary, depending on the individual case.

 The hump is removed by shaving cartilage and bone.
 The appearance of the nasal tip is altered to improve definition by removing, stitching, or adding cartilage in the tip area.
 The septum is straightened, as needed (again through removal, bending, scoring, or reinforcing the cartilage).
 The nasal bones are often repositioned slightly to achieve a thinner, more elegant look.

-Our nurses will monitor you in the post-anesthesia recovery area following your Rhinoplasty.
+Immediately following Rhinoplasty, our nurses will monitor you in the post-anesthesia recovery area.
 You will be allowed to go home once the effects of anesthesia have worn off, accompanied by your friend or family member.

 Once at home, you need to relax and protect your nose from being injured.
 You may perform non-strenuous activities, such as watching television and reading.
-You should expect your nose to feel very stuffy, as most patients will breathe only through the mouth during the first week.
-Pain is typically mild to moderate.
+You should expect your nose to feel very stuffy, and most patients will breathe only through the mouth during the first week.
+Pain after Rhinoplasty is typically mild to moderate.
 Pain medication will be prescribed, and may be used during this time.
+The face and areas around the nose will be swollen.
 You may have bruising around the eyes in the first 1-2 weeks.
 The majority of patients return to work (non-strenuous) at 7-10 days.

-Dr. Tong will see you at one week to have stitches and the special protective dressing removed.
-You will likely be allowed to start light exercise (e.g. walking) at 1-2 weeks after surgery.
-Avoid strenuous activity until 4-6 weeks after surgery, especially sports where you could be hit in the face (e.g. hockey, basketball).
+Dr. Tong will see you one week after your Rhinoplasty procedure to check your progress and remove your stitches and dressing.
+You will likely be allowed to start light exercise (e.g. walking) at 2 weeks after surgery.
+Avoid strenuous activity until 4-6 weeks after surgery, especially avoiding sports where you could be hit in the face (e.g. hockey, basketball).
 After the initial post-surgical visit, you will have follow-up visits with Dr. Tong at 6 weeks, 6 months, and one year after surgery.
 Post-operative photos will also be taken at these visits.

-It is important to stress that the nose may look fairly swollen initially.
-This is entirely normal and it takes between 6-8 weeks for a majority of the swelling to resolve.
-Even beyond this, full resolution of the swelling can take 12 months or more.
+It is important to stress that the nose may look fairly swollen initially after Rhinoplasty.
+This is entirely normal, and it takes between 6-8 weeks for a majority of the swelling to resolve.
+Even beyond this, full resolution of the swelling usually takes 12 months or more.
 As the swelling subsides, you will notice that the nose gradually becomes thinner and smaller, with the tip taking the longest to fully settle.
-Patients like the look of their nose right after surgery, but the appearance will still slowly continue to improve as time goes on until it reaches its final form.
+Patients usually like the look of their nose right after surgery, but the appearance will still slowly continue to improve as time goes on until it reaches its final form.

 As with any surgery, there are risks involved with Rhinoplasty.
 Although the procedure has a low risk profile, Dr. Tong will make sure to go through the pertinent potential problems associated with Rhinoplasty at the time of your consultation.